unChaz/sci-fi-5e/srd/classes/ranger.md

 #### Primeval Awareness

-Beginning at 3rd level, you can use your action and expend one ranger spell slot to focus your awareness on the region around you.
-For 1 minute per level of the spell slot you expend, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
+Beginning at 3rd level, you can use your action and expend one ranger tek skill slot to focus your awareness on the region around you.
+For 1 minute per level of the tek skill slot you expend, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
 This feature doesn’t reveal the creatures’ location or number.

 #### Ability Score Improvement